Differential Walk on Spheres: Related Work

 \subsection{Differentiable Monte Carlo simulation}

-Stochastic gradient optimization has had a profound impact on the field of machine learning, enabling efficient training of complex models on large datasets without overfitting \citep{kingma2015adam}.
-In recent years, this approach has also become popular for differentiable physics simulation \citep{Nimier2019Mitsuba,Hu:2020:DiffTaichi,warp2022} and geometric optimization \citep{remelli2020meshsdf,shen2021deep,Shen:2023:Flexicube} in computer graphics.
-It is the method of choice for differentiable Monte Carlo rendering \citep{Gkioulekas2013:IVR,Li:2018:EdgeSampling,Zhang:2020:PSDR,nimier2020radiative,vicini2022differentiable,zhaocourse} as well, where additional stochasticity in the derivative estimates of scene parameters (\eg, lighting, materials and geometry) has been observed to act as a regularizer for highly underdetermined inverse rendering problems.
-Our method likewise employs stochastic optimization with noisy derivative estimates for PDE-constrained shape optimization.
+Stochastic gradient optimization has had a profound impact on machine learning, enabling efficient training of complex models on large datasets without overfitting \citep{kingma2015adam}.
+In recent years, it has also become popular for differentiable physics simulation \citep{Nimier2019Mitsuba,Hu:2020:DiffTaichi,warp2022} and geometric optimization \citep{remelli2020meshsdf,shen2021deep,Shen:2023:Flexicube} in computer graphics.
+For instance, it is the method of choice for differentiable Monte Carlo rendering \citep{Gkioulekas2013:IVR,Li:2018:EdgeSampling,Zhang:2020:PSDR,nimier2020radiative,vicini2022differentiable,zhaocourse}, where additional stochasticity in the derivative estimates of scene parameters (\eg, lighting, materials and geometry) has been observed to act as a regularizer for highly underdetermined inverse rendering problems.
+When paired with 3D geometry representations that allow for easy topological changes, differentiable Monte Carlo rendering reliably recovers a target geometry using a random or uninformed initialization of scene parameters \citep{Hasselgren:2022:Shape, Cai:2022:PSDR-MeshSDF, Ishit:2022:LevelSetTheory}.
+Our method likewise employs stochastic optimization with noisy derivative estimates for PDE-constrained shape optimization and may be paired with a range of boundary representations.
 Similar to differentiable rendering, cost does not increase significantly with the number of parameters, as during optimization we simultaneously estimate derivatives with respect to all parameters with a single PDE solve.